Get your free and exclusive 80-page Banking Passkey Report

 Created: June 6, 2025

-Updated: June 20, 2025
+Updated: July 18, 2025

-What is a VC (Verifiable Credential)?#
+What is a Verifiable Credential (VC)?#

 A Verifiable Credential (VC) is a cryptographically secure, digitally issued credential that allows individuals or entities to prove their identity or other attributes online in a privacy-preserving way.
 Defined by the W3C Verifiable Credentials standard, a VC is designed to be easily shared, verified, and trusted without relying on centralized databases or intermediaries.